spacetelescope/ins-jwst-community-software/tier1_standards/package_structure.md

-# Software Must Be Installable With `python setup.py install`
+# Software Must Be Installable with `python setup.py install`

-This is one of the tier 1 software standards.
-See full list [here](tier1_standards_overview.md)
+This is one of the tier 1 standards.
+See full list [on the overview page](tier1_standards_overview.md).

 ## Short description
-The command `python setup.py install` will build and install all the modules in your software.
-In order for this command to work, your software must have a `setup.py` file.
+The command `python setup.py install` (or `python setup.py develop`) will build and install all of the modules in the software repository.
+In order for this command to work, the software repository must have a `setup.py` file and resemble that of a package structure.

-## Importance of standard
+## Importance of this standard
-Allowing users to have a single line option for installing your software improves their chances of correctly installing your software.
-This is because you can set things like package installation requirements inside your `setup.py` file, allowing for a simple command on the part of the user.

-It also allows for an easier interaction between your user and your code base, since your user can import your module or package with the same `import package_name` command from any location on their computer.
+Allowing the software repository to be installable via `setup.py` enables users as well as external tools and services (e.g. `Jenkins`, `Travis`, `ReadtheDocs`, etc.) to simply and easily install the software in an appropriate software environment.
+Furthermore, the use of a `setup.py` module allows developers to set package installation requirement parameters and metadata, resulting in a simple command to be used on the part of the end user.
+If the software repository is organized as a python package, users will be able to import the software into a python environment with `import package_name`.

 ## Options for this standard
 There is only one option for complying with this standard for Python, which is described below.
-If your module/package is in a language other than Python, you will need to research how to setup an installation process such that it meets the ease-of-use standards described in the above section.
+If the software is in a language other than Python, you will need to research how to setup an installation process such that it meets the ease-of-use standards described in the above section.

 ## How to apply this standard
-- All your code must be located in a central directory, the name of which will be what you use for importing.
+- The software must be organized in a package-like structure.
+See the [STScI Style Guide on Python Packaging](https://github.com/spacetelescope/style-guides/blob/master/guides/python-package.md) for further details.
-- You must have a `setup.py` file under your central directory.
+- You must have a `setup.py` file in the top level of the software repository.
 See [Python's setup.py example](https://packaging.python.org/tutorials/packaging-projects/#creating-setup-py) for more information on what to include in this file.
 Also see the example listed under the "Useful Links" section below.

 You can check that your module/package is installed correctly by running `python setup.py install` in the outer-most level of your package, and then importing it with `import package_name`.